ArkoG/L3T/README.md

 - new graphics associated with the new features (a lot modifiers icons, event pictures etc. )

 ### Next ?
-- the return of cathedrals with a brand new and better system, AI usable, with a lot of flavour stuff (loans, competition, artists...)
 - completion of specialisation system
 - flavour and even more flavour ! the return of bandits, mushroom hunt, new laws...